MicrosoftDocs/MicrosoftCollaboratePortal/MicrosoftCollaboratePortal/intro-to-mscollaborate.md

 - Feedback forms: Customized feedback forms will be available for each engagement to help streamline and simplify the sharing of information.
 - Shared feedback: Engagements can have traditional 1-1 sharing of feedback forms between two organizations.
 In addition, they can have feedback forms that are shared between multiple organizations.

+For more information, see [Working with Feedback work items](feedback-items.md).

 ### Notifications and invitations